 That is the micro version of that part of the story.
 But this is how the new plan was born.

 Being the type of person I am, I did a ton of research on this company, and I could not find anything negative about them.
 I still had a nagging feeling that would not go away, but I ignored it after asking about a thousand questions.
 (Maybe more knowing me)

 I chalked that feeling up to being paranoid or nervous about it because I knew this move was fixing to happen, and it was now happening fast.

 *If you are moving or thinking about moving to Alaska, you may want to read this: Moving to Alaska*

 The couple who owned this company explained to us that they offer employee housing to everyone that works for them.
-The reason was because of the lack of accommodations available in rural Alaska.
+The reason was the lack of accommodations available in rural Alaska.
 In the town of 400, where this company was at that time, there were not a lot of rentals, they explained.